openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/custom_courses.rst

 #.
 Enter the CCX coach's username or email address and select **Add CCX
    Coach**.

-When the CCX Coach next logs into the LMS, the **CCX Coach** tab will be visible.
-The CCX Coach dashboard is not accessible by the instructor.
+When the CCX coach next logs into the LMS, the **CCX Coach** tab will be visible.
+The CCX coach dashboard is not accessible by the instructor.

 ***************************
  Create the Custom Course